-During bumpier times, many investors lack the patience and also the confidence to stay invested for the long term.
-If you want to stay calm during these phases, you should consider a few important factors before investing:
+Many investors lack the patience and confidence to stay invested in the long term during bumpy times.
+Those who want to remain calm during these phases should consider a few important factors even before investing:

-If market fluctuations turn you into a nervous wreck who checks stock market prices several times a day, you should ask yourself whether you have invested too much in stocks.
-After all, anyone who takes on more risk than they can bear is more susceptible to sleepless nights and knee-jerk reactions.
+If market fluctuations turn you into a nervous wreck who checks stock market prices several times a day, you should ask yourself whether you have invested too much in shares.
+After all, those who take on more risk than they can bear are more susceptible to sleepless nights and knee-jerk reactions.

-During the registration process for Estably, we ask you about your financial situation and your investment horizon.
-We do not offer an investment period of less than 5 years, as it becomes too speculative.
-If you invest assets that you can live without for the next five, or better ten years, you will remain calm even during weaker stock market phases.
+During the application process for Estably, we ask you about your financial situation and your investment horizon.
+We do not offer an investment period of fewer than 5 years, as this becomes too speculative.
+If you invest assets that you can do without for the next five, or better ten years, you will remain calm even during weaker stock market phases.

 If you understand an investment strategy and trust it 100%, you hardly run the risk of selling your portfolio in bad phases by acting rashly.
 Regardless of whether you invest broadly in the markets using ETFs or we pick out individual stocks for you with our value investing strategy – the more convinced you are of your chosen strategy, the easier it will be for you to stick to it even during a bear market.

-By the way: Do you know how we can tell that our customers have internalized our value investing strategy?
+Besides: Do you know how we can tell that our clients have internalized our value-investing strategy?
 When stock market prices fall, a value investor thinks about increasing, not selling, his portfolio.
-Because in most cases, high quality companies are then available at bargain prices!
+Because in most cases, high-quality companies are then available at bargain prices!

-Especially during major setbacks, there is a great danger of questioning the chosen investment strategy and selling the securities.
+Especially in the case of major setbacks, there is a great danger of questioning the chosen investment strategy and selling the securities.
 While these thoughts never arise in positive stock market years, they are more present in more difficult times.
 This is where our psyche plays tricks on us.
-Behavioral scientists estimate that financial losses hurt twice as much as gains bring pleasure.
-According to the “loss aversion theory,” it is more important for an investor to avoid losses than to reap a profit.
+Behavioral researchers estimate that financial losses hurt twice as much as gains bring pleasure.
+According to the “loss aversion theory”, it is more important for an investor not to suffer a loss than to make a profit.

-In addition, there is the so-called “anchor effect“.
-Through past performance or benchmark numbers, you unconsciously set expectations for short-term future returns.
-However, we have already illustrated how these can fluctuate.
-What counts in the end are the average values, distributed over many years!
+In addition, there is the so-called “anchor effect”.
+Through past performance or benchmark figures, you unconsciously set expectations for short-term future returns.
+However, we have already shown you how these can fluctuate.
+What counts, in the end, are the average values distributed over many years!

 How you can succeed investing long-term